 - All Your Base Are Belong to Us: After Flash4wrd's era in DC3's story mode, DCI HQ was hacked by Dr. Tan.

-- And Your Reward Is Clothes - Alt.
-Costumes
+- And Your Reward Is Clothes:

-- Book Ends: The song list of the first game starts with "Poker Face" and ends with "Just Dance", both Lady GaGa songs, and both of which are from her debut album "The Fame".
+- Bookends: The song list of the first game starts with "Poker Face" and ends with "Just Dance", both Lady Gaga songs, and both of which are from her debut album "The Fame".

 - Boss Rush: The showdown with Dr. Tan and his minion in the second game onwards, where you have to dance the rep songs/era songs of all the dance crews in a row.
 Lampshaded by Dr. Tan himself in DC2 who calls the showdown "another boss to battle".